-Brad (Sean Penn) is a young man who enjoys doing very little in life other than hanging out with friends, drinking and smoking.
-He has no interest in getting a job unless he needs to buy something such as a nice car, but otherwise, he is generally unmotivated.
-But for Brad, several significant events are about to occur in his life, including meeting a young woman named Terry (Mary Stuart Masterson), who he instantly falls head over heels for.
+Based on a true story.
+Brad (Sean Penn) is a young man who enjoys doing little in life besides hanging out with friends, drinking and smoking.
+He has no interest in getting a job unless he needs to buy something, such as a nice car, but otherwise, he is generally unmotivated.
+But for Brad, several significant events are about to occur, including meeting a young woman named Terry (Mary Stuart Masterson), for whom he instantly falls head over heels.

 When Brad is kicked out of home after a disagreement with his mum’s current partner, he has no choice but to turn to his father, Brad Sr (Christopher Walken), for help.
 Brad has always been distant from his father and has heard many rumours about him, including how he makes a living by being a skilled criminal.

-Overall, I found this to be a solid film on so many levels.
+Overall, I found this to be a solid film on many levels.
 With brilliant and convincing performances from both Sean Penn and Christopher Walken, I was locked into this film from start to finish.
 The film’s story is also compelling.
 I found myself highly invested as we witness a young man dealing with the pressure of both getting into a life of crime and having to stand up to his dangerous, criminal father.
 Like the true story, the film is filled with unpredictable moments and an unforgettable third act.
 Why can’t more movies be made like this in the present day?